DanielWestgaard/DAVE3625_Oblig1/README.md

 The task states (amongst other things): "The first assignment in this class will be to document the code from lab 3"

+Would be a good idea to run in a conda enviroment.
+For first time use, run: conda install --file requirements.txt